mead-ml/mead-baseline/docs/classify.md

 ## LSTM Model

-Provides a simple LSTM for text classification with PyTorch and TensorFlow
+Provides a simple LSTM and BLSTM for text classification with PyTorch, TensorFlow and DyNet

 *Details*